dxw/playbook/guides/team-and-project-scheduling.md

+---
-# Team and project scheduling
+title: Team and project scheduling
+---

 ***If anything in this guide is unclear, put a message in the #scheduling slack channel - most people in this channel have a good level of knowledge of 10kft and should be able to offer clarification.
 We can then make an update to this guide.***